|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-You may not think that you can make ricotta cake with cake mix, but you can use a standard cake mix and make a traditional ricotta cake.
-This recipe starts with yellow cake mix that you can find at the grocery store and combines ricotta cheese.
+You may not think that you can make ricotta cake with a cake mix, but you can use a standard cake mix and make a traditional ricotta cake.
+This recipe starts with a yellow cake mix that you can find at the grocery store and combines ricotta cheese.
 Some feature other flavors such as raspberry or lemon.

 - 2 pounds ricotta